ucb-stat133/stat133-fall-2017/labs/lab03-vector-basics.md

 -   `water` (water area in km2)
 -   `seats` (number of house seats)

+**A note on `.RData` files.** Most of the data sets you are going to be working with in real life are going to be stored in some sort of text file.
+So you probably won't be handling many R binary files (i.e. `.RData` files).
+However, R binary files are an interesting option for saving intermediate results, and/or for saving R objects (as R objects).

 ### Inspecting the data objects

 Once you have some data objects to work with, the first step is to inspect some of their characteristics.
-R has a handful of functions that allows you to examine objects:
+R has various of functions that allow you to examine objects:

 -   `typeof()` type of storage of any object
 -   `class()` gives you the class of the object